halcyondream/halcyondream.github.io/_posts/2024-06-06-thm-dso-walkthrough.md

 # Methodology

-First, download the "task files," which contain source code for the application.
-This is a single flat file which contains code for two routes: `yaml.js` and `nostromo.js`.
+First, download the "task files."
+This is a single, flat file which contains code for two routes: `yaml.js` and `nostromo.js`.

 First, inspect `yaml.js`:
 - The *isYaml* arrow function only performs validation on the suffix of a given filename (ends with `.yaml`).
 In the real world, this would not be considered a "robust" solution for file validation.
 However, we will see later that this is a non-issue for our goals as an attacker.